 - Place frozen corn in a pan.
 Heat over medium heat until the corn is hot, about 5 minutes.
 Add a tablespoon of water if it sticks.

-- Meanwhile, use a sharp knife to cut the frozen mango into small pieces.
+- Meanwhile, use a sharp knife to cut the frozen mango into small, irregular pieces.

 - Stir in the drained and rinsed black beans, and heat for about 2 minutes, until warm.
 Stir in a little salt if using unsalted black beans.

-- Stir in the mango, and heat for a couple more minutes, until it's hot.
+- Stir in the mango, and heat for a couple more minutes, until mango is hot.

 - Serve immediately.
 Garnish with cilantro if desired.